-The invasion was condemned in subsequent years as it precipitated a protected armed conflict lasting at least until 2011 and condemned Iraqi people to two decades of sectarian in-fighting.
+Secondly, the invasion precipitated a protracted armed conflict lasting at least until 2011 and condemned Iraqi people to more than two decades of ongoing sectarian in-fighting.
 The invasion itself killed and led directly to the deaths of more than two million people.
-Former UN Secretary-General Kofi Annan denounced the invasion as an "illegal act" from which "painful lessons" must be learned, but the United Nations failed to do so.
+Former UN Secretary-General Kofi Annan denounced the invasion as an "illegal act" from which "painful lessons" must be learned, but the United Nations and the Human Rights Council have largely failed to address, understand, and review the lessons arising from the disastrous invasion of Iraq.